geometor/euclid.geometor.com/pages/02.elements/01.book-1/01.definitions/17.17/article.md

 taxonomy:
   tag:
   category:
-    -
+    - circles
 ---

-<p>A <term>diameter</term> of the circle is any straight line drawn through the centre and terminated in both directions by the circumference of the circle, and such a straight line also bisects the circle.</p>
+A <term>diameter</term> of the circle is any straight line drawn through the centre and terminated in both directions by the circumference of the circle, and such a straight line also bisects the circle.

 ===

-<h1>17</h1>
-<p>A <term>diameter</term> of the circle is any straight line drawn through the centre and terminated in both directions by the circumference of the circle, and such a straight line also bisects the circle.</p>